PratimaGurav/hangman-coc/README.md

     - ![run.py](assets/documents/pep8-error-run.jpg)
     - ![words.py](assets/documents/pep8-error-words.jpg)
     - ![hangman-display.py](assets/documents/pep8-error-display-hangman.jpg)
-      - Fixed : Added new line and shortened the print messages
+      - Fixed : Added new lines and shortened the print messages

  - ### Further Testing

     - Friends and family members were asked to play the quiz and provide feedback.
-      - How to play the game was added as few members did not play hangman before.
+      - How to play the game was added as few members were mot aware of playing hangman digitaly.

   - ### Known Bugs